vikki-xiaohua/RabbitMQ-series-batch-publish-subscribe-hazelcast-docker/README.md

 ## Todo
-Load test to compare the throughtput between  Batch on Publisher (send a list directly)  vs Batch on Subscriber
+Load test to compare the throughput between  Batch on Publisher (send a list directly)  vs Batch on Subscriber